-- Cover letter (addressed to Annaliisa Sando, Director of Student Recruitment and Programs (Alberta))
+- Cover letter (please address your cover letter to Annaliisa Sando, Director of Student Recruitment and Programs (Alberta))

-- Law school transcript (photocopy of original transcript)
+- Law school transcript - a photocopy of an original transcript is acceptable

 - Reference letters (optional)

 Our students have prepared a guide to the application and interview process.
-We invite you to review the guide prior to applying as it may answer many of your questions.
+We invite you to review the guide as it may answer many of your questions.

 Work Assignment/Rotation System

 We believe that the summer is a time for you to experience as much, or as little, of a practice area as you desire.
 As a summer student, you are free to work deeply in an area of your choosing or accept work from multiple areas.

 During articles, we employ a rotation system.
 In our Calgary office, you will spend time in: (1) our advocacy departments focusing on general litigation matters, commercial litigation, medical malpractice, regulatory matters, administrative/tribunal work, bankruptcy and insolvency, and labour and employment; (2) our business and tax departments focusing on mergers and acquisitions, securities, banking, structured finance, commercial real estate, tax law, environmental law, emissions trading, competition law, technology and IP; and (3) a final rotation of your choosing that will last several months.
 Students generally select the practice area they wish to return to as an associate.